woct0rdho/ComfyUI-FeatherOps/docs/input_shapes_attn.md

 - Internal attention matmuls such as `Q @ K.T` and `softmax(QK) @ V` are not recorded.
 - Shapes use canonical head-split layout: `q=[batch, heads, query_tokens, head_dim]` and `k/v=[batch, heads, key_value_tokens, head_dim]`.
 - Counts are per single model forward call with batch size 1.
 Classifier-free-guidance batching would multiply batch size.
-- Wan and LTX 2.3 use exact fused attention sequence lengths, not the GEMM-rounded row counts used in `doc/input_shapes.md`.
+- Wan, LTX 2.3, and H3 use exact fused attention sequence lengths, not the GEMM-rounded row counts used in the GEMM shape documents.
 - Z-Image uses the same padded text/image sequence lengths as its GEMM rows because ComfyUI pads both streams to multiples of 32 before fused attention.
 - Krea 2 uses a TextFusion adapter before the main DiT; its layerwise attention uses batch 16 and sequence length 12 for the 12 tapped Qwen3-VL hidden states.